spotinst/help/src/docs/ocean/features/roll.md

 2. Select a cluster from the list of clusters.
 3. Click **Rolls**.

-In the Rolls tab, you can run immediate rolls for your clusters, VNGs, and node pools.
-Alternatively, you can schedule your cluster and VNG rolls.
+In the Rolls tab, you can run immediate rolls for your clusters, VNGs, and node pools or schedule your cluster and VNG rolls.

-If you have not yet performed or scheduled a roll in this cluster, the Rolls tab appears as shown below.
+The Rolls tab appears below if you have not yet performed or scheduled a roll in this cluster.

 ![ocean-rolls-no-rolls-yet](https://github.com/spotinst/help/assets/159915991/753b1eb4-3ef3-445b-8a0b-49c05543cc0a)